Our approach to data protection

 International legal framework conditions differ considerably.
 In some countries it is illegal to disclose security measures, while in others surveillance is directly conducted by the authorities without the involvement of telecommunications companies..
 You can find details of the different situations in the relevant countries on our website.

-Every year since 2014, Deutsche Telekom has published a transparency report for Germany; since 2016, we have also published an international transparency report.
+Since 2014, we have published an annual transparency report for Germany; since 2016, we have also published an international transparency report.
 Here, we reveal the nature and extent of information we had to disclose to security authorities to the extent legally permitted.
-We consider it the responsibility of the authorities to ensure transparency regarding security measures, a claim we also made in our ten-point program in 2015.
-Until state authorities meet our demands, we will strive to provide the necessary transparency ourselves to the extent legally possible.Reporting against standards
+We consider it the responsibility of the authorities to ensure transparency regarding security measures, Until state authorities meet our demands in this regard, we will strive to provide the necessary transparency ourselves to the extent legally possible.Reporting against standards

 - Code TC-TL-220a.4 (Data Privacy)

-Effective July 1, 2020, we transitioned our Telekom Security unit into an independent company - Deutsche Telekom Security GmbH.
-This company with its many years’ experience in the Group’s internal security processes also provides our customers with the perfect security solutions along the entire value chain – from product development and applications through to secure, high-performance networks and high-security data centers.
+Deutsche Telekom Security GmbH is our security specialist.
+It has years of experience in safeguarding the Group’s internal security.
+In addition, it offers our customers suitable security products and services throughout the entire value chain – from product development and applications to secure, high-performance networks and high-security data centers.

 Increasing connectivity and digitalization can also harbor risks, which is why we develop targeted measures for combating potential new security risks and preventing some threats from even arising in the first place.